jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsInstance(1, int)
         self.assertNotIsInstance(None, int)

-  then I add a new note
+  then add a new note

   .. code-block:: python